 The TLC fosters new research and partnerships to better understand natural values and how ecosystems function.

 The TLC’s reserves are home to an exciting range of unique plants, animals and ecosystems that attract scientific interest from around the world.
-By establishing question-driven research projects, maintaining our long-term ecological monitoring sites, fostering new research and partnering with others, we aim to better understand these natural values and how they function and how best to manage them.
+By establishing question-driven research projects, maintaining our long-term ecological monitoring sites, fostering new research ideas and partnering with others, we aim to better understand these natural values, how they function and how best to manage them.
 Read on or click on the links below for examples of how we are collaborating with others and establishing our own research to answer our applied conservation questions.

 TLC’s Central Highland reserves give scientists a good opportunity to study the long-term effects of climate change in alpine ecosystems.
 TLC’s Silver Plains property currently hosts long-term monitoring infrastructure that contributes to the Australian Mountain Research Facility (AMRF)’s national Australian Mountain Observation Network.
 These sensor arrays provide data on the response of changing alpine climates, and include climate manipulation experiments.
 We look forward to the next site being established at Five Rivers Reserve to contribute to this national research.
 Read more about the project established in 2019 on TLC land led by UTas’s Associate Professor Mark Hovenden and ANU’s Dr Zach Brown.

 TLC also hosts A20, the Australian Acoustic Laboratory, which has four acoustic sensors at Five Rivers Reserve.
 The A20 project is building an Australia-wide network of approximately 400 sensors that are recording continuous soundscapes across all sorts of landscapes, providing publicly available data.
 An example of how the data has been used is Hoot Detective, where citizen scientists were asked by Queensland University of Technology to identify owls in the audioscape – confirming masked owls at Five Rivers Reserve.